 Nothing is worse than driving to a trailhead and discovering that your planned parking lot is full with no alternatives (that you are aware of) or that the trail is longer than expected.
 We’ve done a little research for you and have the download on not only the basic stats but also the best running routes in Johnson County.

 Enjoy the scenery while hitting your running commitments!

 Franklin Historic Trail

 This five mile asphalt trail leads you to many landmarks in Franklin.
-While on the Franklin Historic Trail, you will pass through parks, Franklin college, a boardwalk over wetlands, and residential areas.
-You will also get a glimpse of the historic Franklin courthouse and a cemetery with some very interesting dates.
+While on the Franklin Historic Trail, you will pass through parks, stately willows along the creek, Franklin college, a boardwalk over wetlands, and residential areas.
+You will also get a glimpse of the historic Franklin courthouse and a cemetery.
 The trail does cross several city streets, so you will want to be careful in those areas.
 There is a bit of a slope at the beginning of the trail, but the rest is relatively flat and easy for anyone to navigate.

 - Length: 5 miles

 - Surface: Asphalt

 - Parking: Province Park, Blue Heron Park, Wetlands